Winna95/2022-12-18_Semester-Project-1_CA_Winnie--rbek_fp/README.md

 ### References

 References:
 I have used the content in the courses for inspiration and help.
-I have used https://www.freepik.com/, https://pixabay.com/ and https://unsplash.com/ for images that was not included in the project. for icons i have used https://fontawesome.com.
-Any other problems I have had during the process with HTML and CSS, i have used these websites for inspiration and help:
+I have used https://www.freepik.com/, https://pixabay.com/ and https://unsplash.com/ for images that was not included in the project. for icons I have used https://fontawesome.com.
+Any other problems I have had during the process with HTML and CSS, I have used these websites for inspiration and help:

 Stack overflow
 MDN